 In everything we do, whether blogging, reviewing, partnering with charities, boosting the signal for worthy organizations, shining a spotlight on women achieving amazing things, or encouraging new talent with our creative contests, we are trying to build a better world for women and girls.

-Our video contest/Youtube contest deadline has been extended until July 24th for entries and we have no fee!
-If you want to enter, all you need is a video created for the contest of up to two minutes and to submit it to our email email@example.com So what are you waiting for?
+Our third annual literary contest has started! submit it to our email firstname.lastname@example.org So what are you waiting for?
 Don't you want to be legendary too?
 To find out more, check our revised rules here.

 During our first lit contest, we gathered an amazing collection of stories from six different countries and decided upon three great winners in "No Name," "Mona," and our grand prize winner, "From Her Tears Came the Sky."
 Now that we're up and running again, we want to hold our next writing contest and try a different theme.
 Who's the next person to gain entrance into our Winners' Circle?
 Is it you?